Risk Evaluation and Mitigation Strategy (REMS)

 To prescribe CAPRELSA, you must enroll in the CAPRELSA REMS Program and complete the prescriber training program to be certified to prescribe CAPRELSA.
 Sanofi Genzyme will regularly evaluate compliance and reserves the right to contact you from time to time as a requirement of the CAPRELSA REMS Program.

-CAPRELSA is distributed by Biologics, Inc., an oncology specialty pharmacy.
+CAPRELSA is distributed by Biologics, Inc., a specialty pharmacy.
 After you are certified, you may submit your prescription to Biologics, with required information about your patient, and a pharmacist will contact you.

 Dosing and Dose Reductions1